hakobtp/blog/devops/aws/1/1_Understanding_AWS_Regions_and_Availability_Zones.md

 web pages—so users can download them from the location closest to them.
 This reduces latency and improves loading speed.

+Summary

+- Each Region contains several Availability Zones (usually 3; minimum 3, maximum 6).
+- Each Availability Zone (AZ) consists of one or more separate data centers with redundant power, networking, and connectivity.
+- AZs are isolated from each other so that a disaster in one AZ does not affect the others.
+- AZs are connected by high-bandwidth, ultra-low-latency networking.

 ---

 - [HOME](./../../../README.md)